jsohlendorff/continuous_time_LTMLE/simulation_study/simulation_mechanism.typ

-For modeling the conditional counterfactual probabilities $Qbar(k)$, we a generalized linear model (GLM) with the option `family = quasibinomial()`, using no interactions in the history, as was discussed in @section:example.
+For modeling the conditional counterfactual probabilities $Qbar(k)$, we a generalized linear model (GLM) with the option `family = quasibinomial()`, using no interactions in the history, as discussed in @section:example.

-For the LTMLE procedure, we use an undersmoothed LASSO (reference?) estimator.
+For the LTMLE procedure, we use an undersmoothed LASSO @lasso estimator.

 == Censoring
 We consider a simulation involving _completely_ independent censoring.